Hot Cross Buns are traditionally served on Good Friday. This Hot Cross Buns recipe is made of sweet yeast dough and spiced with cinnamon and raisins.

 - 1 tablespoon water

-- DOUGH: In the bowl of a stand mixer, combine warm milk, yeast, and 1 tablespoon of sugar.
-Allow mixture to sit for 5 to 7 minutes until yeast is activated and mixture is fragrant and foamy.
+- In the bowl of a stand mixer, combine the warm milk, yeast, and 1 tablespoon of sugar.
+Allow the mixture to sit for 5 to 7 minutes until the yeast is activated and the mixture is fragrant and foamy.

-- Add raisins to a heatproof bowl.
-Add enough boiling water to cover raisins.
-Allow raisins to soak for 5 minutes.
-Drain well and set aside plump raisins.
+- Add the raisins to a heatproof bowl.
+Add enough boiling water to cover the raisins.
+Allow the raisins to soak for 5 minutes.
+Drain well and set aside the plump raisins.

-- Add remaining sugar, eggs, and melted butter to stand mixer bowl.
+- Add the remaining sugar, eggs, and melted butter to the stand mixer bowl.
 Whisk to combine until well incorporated.
-Attach dough hook to stand mixer.
+Attach a dough hook to the stand mixer.

-- In a large bowl, whisk together flour, salt, cinnamon and nutmeg.
+- In a large bowl, whisk together the flour, salt, cinnamon and nutmeg.
 With the mixer running on low speed, add about 1/3 of flour mixture.
-Once incorporated, add remaining 1/3 of flour mixture.
-Add drained raisins, followed with remaining flour mixture.
-Once dough has formed, increase speed to medium-high and knead dough for 3 to 5 minutes until dough no longer sticks to the sides of the bowl.
+Once incorporated, add the remaining 1/3 of the flour mixture.
+Add the drained raisins, followed with the remaining flour mixture.
+Once the dough has formed, increase the speed to medium-high and knead the dough for 3 to 5 minutes until the dough no longer sticks to the sides of the bowl.

-- Transfer dough to a greased bowl.
+- Transfer the dough to a greased bowl.
 Cover with a kitchen towel or plastic wrap.
-Allow dough to sit covered at room temperature for 60 to 70 minutes until dough has doubled in volume.
+Allow the dough to sit covered at room temperature for 60 to 70 minutes until the dough has doubled in volume.

-- Remove cover and gently delate risen dough.
-Divide dough into 12 equal portions.
+- Remove the cover and gently delate risen dough by pressing it down with your hand.
+Divide the dough into 12 equal portions.
 Working with one piece of dough at a time, roll into round balls.
 Place on a parchment lined 9 x 13-inch baking pan.
-Repeat with remaining dough.
-Cover with kitchen towel or plastic wrap.
-Let dough rest at room temperature for 30 to 40 minutes until the balls of dough are touching each other.
+Repeat with the remaining dough.
+Cover with a kitchen towel or plastic wrap.
+Let the dough rest at room temperature for 30 to 40 minutes until the balls of dough have risen enough to touch each other.

-- PASTE: In a small bowl, mix together flour, sugar, milk, and water until wet paste forms.
-Transfer runny mixture to a piping bag with a small round tip, or a small zip top plastic bag with a corner snipped off.
+- In a small bowl, mix together the flour, sugar, milk, and water until a wet paste forms.
+Transfer the runny mixture to a piping bag with a small round tip, or a small zip top plastic bag with the corner snipped off.

-- Pipe straight lines vertically and horizontally across risen buns to create crosses.
+- Pipe straight lines vertically and horizontally across the risen buns to create crosses.

-- BAKE: Bake in preheated oven for 15 minutes.
-Remove from oven and brush half & half over buns.
-Return to oven and bake for another 15 minutes until the bread is golden brown on top and the internal temperature of bread registers at least 185 degrees F on a kitchen thermometer.
+- Bake the buns in a preheated oven for 15 minutes.
+Remove from the oven and brush cream over the buns.
+Return to the oven and bake for another 15 minutes until the bread is golden brown on top and the internal temperature of the buns registers at least 185 degrees F on a kitchen thermometer.